-Disposal has a specific definition under the Act and includes destroying, damaging, abandoning, transferring, donating, giving away or selling a record in whole or in part.
+Disposal has a specific definition under the Act and includes destroying, damaging, altering, abandoning, transferring, donating, giving away or selling a record in whole or in part.
+Disposal also includes attempt to dispose of public records.

 Authorisation

 Public records cannot be disposed of without authorisation.